 - i.
-Each individual dwelling unit shall have a separate exterior entrance facing a public or private street. - ii.
-The front elevation building width of the duplex dwelling structure shall not exceed 40 feet. - iii.
+Each unit in a newly constructed duplex dwelling shall have a separate exterior entrance facing a public or private street.
+Duplex dwellings created through renovation or expansion of existing structures shall have a least one exterior entrance facing a public or private street. - ii.
 The following design elements of the duplex dwelling shall be similar in general shape, size, and design with the majority of existing single-family or duplex structures on the same block face on which it is located: - 1.
 Roof pitch; - 2.
 Front porch width and depth; - 3.
 Front building setback; and - 4.
-Vehicle parking access (i.e., front-, side-, or rear-access garage or parking area). - iv.
-No duplex dwelling structure shall contain more than six bedrooms total. - v.
+Vehicle parking access (i.e., front-, side-, or rear-access garage or parking area). - iii.
+No duplex dwelling structure shall contain more than six bedrooms total. - iv.
 Each individual dwelling unit shall have separate utility meters.